rajasatyam/Codsoft_tasks/README.md

 # Codsoft_tasks
 Codsoft Tasks

-This repository contains a series of front-end development tasks completed as part of the Codsoft Internship Program.
+This repository contains a series of front-end development tasks completed as part of my Codsoft Internship Program.
 Each task focuses on building responsive, visually appealing, and functional web pages using HTML, CSS, and JavaScript.

 🧩 Technologies Used